thestormforge/optimize-controller/docs/parameters.md

     max: 8
 ```

 *Note:* Some fields in Kubernetes objects, like [CPU Request](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu), allow their value to be specified using decimal numbers like `0.1` or as an integer with an attached unit, like `100m` ("one hundred millicpus").
-Because Red Sky Ops only tunes integer numbers, you must use the latter format, as explained further in [Using Parameters](#using-parameters).
+Because Red Sky Ops only tunes integer numbers, you must use the latter format.
+See [Using Parameters](#using-parameters).

 ### Categorical